 Aboriginal and Torres Strait Islander people are advised that this blog and any links may refer to deceased people.

-Australia is home to the oldest living culture on earth and NAIDOC week is a time to acknowledge this long, rich history and discover how much we can learn from the custodians of this land.
+NAIDOC week is here.
+It’s a time to recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+It’s a time of celebration for Indigenous communities, and for all Australians it’s an opportunity to acknowledge Australia’s long, rich history and discover how much we can learn from the custodians of this land.

 Take the chance to introduce your kids to films and TV that showcase our Indigenous culture and history.
 Here are some suggestions: